raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 Early Data:
 : A TCP SYN packet (TCP Fast Open) containing a TLS 1.3 initial handshake containing early data that begins a DSO session ({{RFC8446}} section 2.3).
-TCP Fast Open is only permitted when using TLS encapsulation: a TCP SYN message that does not use TLS encapsulation but contains is not permitted.
+TCP Fast Open is only permitted when using TLS encapsulation: a TCP SYN message that does not use TLS encapsulation but contains data is not permitted.

 DNS message: